amazon-archives/amplify-photo-gallery-workshop/workshop-content/content/50_working_with_albums/5_managing_albums.md

 {{% /notice %}}

 {{% notice info %}}
-The *listAlbums* query we're above using passes in a very high limit argument.
+The *listAlbums* query we're using above passes in a very high limit argument.
 This is because we can just load all of the albums in one request and sort the albums alphabetically on the client-side (instead of dealing with paginated DynamoDB responses).
-This keeps the *AlbumsList* code pretty simple, so it's probably worth the trade off in terms of performance or network cost.
+This keeps the *AlbumsList* code pretty simple, so it's probably worth the trade-off in terms of performance or network cost.
 {{% /notice %}}

 {{% notice info %}}